Daily Technical & Trading Outlook EUR/USD

 -

 On the daily chart, euro's erratic rise fm Jan's near 14-year bottom at the start of Jan to as high as 1.0829 suggests recent downtrend has formed a temporary low there.
-Having said that, euro's subsequent decline from 1.0829 at the start of Feb at 1.0829 to as low as 1.0522 last Wed signals aforesaid correction fm 1.0341 has ended there n consolidation with downside remains for further weakness to 1.0484 (70.7% r).
-A daily close below pivotal sup at 1.0454 would add credence to this view, then euro would be en route twd 1.0341 in late Feb/early Mar.
-On the upside, only a daily close abv 1.0714 aborts bearishness n risks stronger gain to 1.0775, the re-test of 1.0829 in Mar.
+Having said that, euro's subsequent decline from 1.0829 at the start of Feb at 1.0829 to as low as 1.0522 last Wed, then y'day's break of this sup to a 6-week trough of 1.0494 signals aforesaid correction fm 1.0341 has ended there n downside remains for further weakness twd pivotal sup at 1.0454, a break there would pressure price twd 1.0341 in late Feb/early Mar.
+On the upside , only abv 1.0679 aborts present bearish scenario on the single currency n risk stronger gain twd 1.0775 next month.

 -